 Studies conducted by Oxford University and Public Health England, show that the tests are accurate in identifying a case.
 The tests have lower sensitivity but they are better at picking up cases when a person has higher viral load, hence the need to test frequently.

-We are urging all families to agree to this safe and quick test when they return to school, and if they should come into contact with a confirmed case.
+We are urging all families to agree to these safe and quick tests to complete at home.
 If you do not give your permission, your young person should attend school as normal and continue to follow all other safety precautions.
 Should they come into contact with a confirmed case, they will be required to self-isolate for 10 days.